univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/forward.rst

 This configuration can be a temporary solution for environments which have a lot of services to migrate, and where single sign-on between all services needs to be available during the time of the migration.
-Keep in mind, that the outlined setup is only an short-term solution for your environment until all clients completed the migration to :program:`Keycloak`.
+Keep in mind, that the outlined setup is only a short-term solution for your environment until all clients completed the migration to :program:`Keycloak`.